Skip to main content

 Best for: Building connected knowledge from research materials

-Atlas takes a different approach: upload your papers, and AI connects insights across your entire library.
-Knowledge graph visualization shows relationships you'd miss manually.
+Atlas takes a different approach: upload your sources, and AI connects insights across your entire library.
+Mind map visualization shows relationships you'd miss manually.

 Key capabilities: